 There are benefits and drawbacks to buying an REO property that ought to be considered.

 Although the low price point of an REO property can be appealing for home buyers, these types of homes often need repairs.
-The lender usually won’t pay for the repairs because they don’t want to spend any more money than they already have on the property.

 These homes are often sold as-is, cobwebs and all.